LLNL/serac/src/docs/sphinx/dev_guide/profiling.rst

 ---------------------

 `Adiak <https://github.com/LLNL/Adiak>`_ is a library developed at LLNL for collecting metadata that can be used to compare multiple runs across programs.
-The full documentation can be found `here <https://github.com/LLNL/Adiak/blob/master/docs/Adiak%20API.docx>`_, but Serac provides some wrapper functions to initialize and finalize Adiak metadata collection.
+For more information, read `Adiak's documentation <https://github.com/LLNL/Adiak/blob/master/docs/Adiak%20API.docx>`_.
+Note that Serac provides some wrapper functions to initialize and finalize Adiak metadata collection.

 Introduction to Caliper
 -----------------------

 `Caliper <https://github.com/LLNL/Caliper>`_ is a framework developed at LLNL for measuring the performance of programs.
+To find out more, read `Caliper's documentation
-The full documentation is available `here <https://software.llnl.gov/Caliper/>`_, but Serac provides convenient macros that make it easy to instrument and assess the performance of simulation code.
+<https://software.llnl.gov/Caliper/>`_.
+Serac also provides convenient macros
+that make it easy to instrument and assess the performance of simulation code.

 Introduction to SPOT